Jim Nabors, Gomer Pyle on 'The Andy Griffith Show,' dead at 87

 He was 87.

-Nabors died in Honolulu early Thursday, "after battling health issues for some time," Arnone told KHNL-KGMB.
-Nabors' husband, Stan Cadwallader, was by his side, KHNL-KGMB reports.
+Nabors died in Honolulu early Thursday "after battling health issues for some time," Arnone told KHNL-KGMB.
+Nabors' husband, Stan Cadwallader, was by his side, the station reports.

-Nabors' career started in the early '60s with various television work.
-His breakout role was on "The Andy Griffith Show," where he played senseless mechanic Gomer Pyle for two seasons.
+Nabors' career started in the early 1960s with various television work.
+His breakout role was on "The Andy Griffith Show," where he played dim-witted mechanic Gomer Pyle for two seasons.

-His popular character was the center of a spin-off series, "Gomer Pyle, U.S.M.C.," which ran for five seasons.
+His popular character was the center of a spinoff series, "Gomer Pyle, U.S.M.C.," which ran for five seasons.

-He also appeared in films like "The Best Little Whorehouse in Texas" and "Stroker Ace."
+He also appeared in films such as "The Best Little Whorehouse in Texas" and "Stroker Ace."

 As a singer, Nabors released 28 albums, according to his official website.